scolt/travel-notes/readme.md

  - eslint - `npm i eslint`
  - react - `npm i react`
- - karma - `npm i karma`

 for command line interface:

- - karma - `npm i -g karma-cli`
  - webpack - `npm i webpack`

 If you have trouble with karma or webpack(may be when using windows), then run

-    npm i -g karma-cli
     npm i -g webpack
     npm i -g webpack-dev-server

-1.3.Clone project repository(git clone git@bitbucket.org:emp2016/emp.git).
-If it is necessary, create a public SSH key ([how](https://confluence.atlassian.com/bitbucket/add-an-ssh-key-to-an-account-302811853.html) [to](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key)).
-After that run npm i, if you haven't required packages or if package.json file changed.
+1.3.Clone project repository.

-1.4.Go to the branch "trunk".
-To get the latest changes, use git fetch and git rebase origin/trunk.
+1.4.Get the latest changes, use git fetch and git rebase origin/trunk.
 Now you should have current version of project.
 To run it, write `webpack-dev-server` in command line.
 Open this link in browser to see: `http://localhost:8080`